 The Bike Path Meandering through the typical friesian field scenery, the path goes all the way from Leuuwarden to the dike.
-Wooden pavilions along the way offer information and local products, reconnecting the visitors with the region.
+Wooden pavilions along the way offer information visitors with the region.

 The New Forest The planted forest provides a living habitat for many different species.
-It invites visitors to set up their camps and enjoy a unique mix of woodland and cean breeze, whilst learning about its nabitants
+It invites visitors to set up their camps and enjoy a unique mix of woodland and

 The Dike The dike is crossed at several locations to connect the sea side with the inner land.
-These crossings offer room for observation platforms, information or penches for lunch breaks.
+These crossings offer room for observation platforms, information or

-The Boardwalk A network of boardwalks serves to extend the paths from the nearby villages and provides new access to the Waddensea.
-This low-impact nfrastructure enables people experience the marshlands up-close by foot and by bike.
+The Boardwalk

+experience the marshlands up-close by

+foot and by bike.

-The Nature Center To create awareness for the unique biological condit-ions at the Waddensea a new nature center is located out in the sea.
+To create awareness for the unique biological condit-ions at the Waddensea a new nature center is located out in the sea.
 The educational area can be expanded with a research facility connected to the university in the future.

-Future development By re-attracting people to friesland the project creates new job opportunities in tourism and research, which then enhances the economy as well as the educational level of the area.
-This newly won economical power and strengthened demographic structure will lead to an overall growth, which will then attract even more people to move back or settle down, counteracting the hazing trend and demographic change the region is facing at the moment.
-Not only will the existing villages be strengthened but the project will also generate the demand for new future settlements, making the area more diverse and vibrant.
+Playground the area more diverse and vibrant.
 The projects will set a starting point, which can be adapted and expanded in the future, leading to a self enhancing cycle.
 By creating accessibility and overcoming the borders generated by the dike and the strikt zoning of the surrounding landscape, the friesian mainland will be transformed from a point of transfer to a tourist destination, allowing visitors to discover what the region has to offer.